 James is actually from England, and so are his parents, who visited San Francisco three years ago on this very weekend.
 James hosts a talk show on CBS here in America, and it’s on really, really late, so they call it The Late Late Show.

 They play football in England too, but it’s a different kind.
 First of all, the balls are super easy to roll because they’re actually round, whereas ours are all pointy and don’t roll well at all.
 Try rolling one someday and you’ll see, they just kind of wobble.

-Our big gladiator guys handle their pointy balls with their hands, throwing them and carrying them, so we should actually just call it “handball,” and we would, except there’s a whole other sport already called that, which uses tiny round balls which players smash against walls at about a hundred miles per second, afterward toweling off before heading back to their jobs at the law firm.
+Our big gladiator guys handle their pointy balls with their hands, throwing them and carrying them, so we should actually just call it “handball” and, we would, except there’s a whole other sport already called that, which uses tiny round balls that players smash against walls at about a hundred miles per second, toweling themselves off afterward before heading back to their jobs at the law firm.

 If you just found this blog and you don’t know me from Joe Montana, who is a now-retired American football player who happens to live in San Francisco (which is nowhere near Montana), you should know that I also live in San Francisco, where I make my living as a tour guide on one of those open-top tour buses you see in major cities.